-There have been guidance notes released and updated by the department for Business, Energy& Industrial Strategy (BEIS).
-These can be found here.
+have been released, and updated, by the department for Business, Energy & Industrial Strategy (BEIS).

 - Duty to Notify